|Oracle® Database Net Services Administrator's Guide

 In addition to the Oracle Context creator, other users can be added to this group by the directory administrator.

 Situations in which a high degree of security is desired for lookup or read-access to Oracle Net Services name and related data, administrators can define additional read-access control for some or all of the data.
 Such ACL definitions can prevent anonymous users from reading the Oracle Net Services data.
-If read-access to Oracle Net Services data is restricted, then clients must use authenticated binds to do name lookups.
+If read-access to Oracle Net Services data is restricted, then clients must use authenticated binds to do name lookup.

 There are no predefined groups or procedures for the Oracle configuration tools for defining read-access restrictions on this data, so administrators must use standard object management tools from their directory system to manually create any necessary groups and ACLs.